cognitivefactory/interactive-clustering-comparative-study/6_rentability_study/README.md

 ## Results

-Due to the volume of data generated (more than 25GB), not all results are versioned on GitHub.
+Due to the volume of data generated (around 2 GB), not all results are versioned on GitHub.

+- results are zipped in a `.tar.gz` file and versioned on Zenodo : `TODO`.
-However, a summary of results are stored in `results`.
+- a summary of results are stored in `results`.

 In order to make a save in a `.tar.gz` file, you can use the following command:
 ```bash